Hashdan-M/Analyze-Network-Traffic-with-Wireshark/README.md

 3. In **Frame #7**, confirm the final **ACK** completes the 3-way handshake.

 📘 TCP provides reliable, ordered delivery using handshakes and acknowledgments.

-📸 *Insert screenshots of the 3 handshake frames*

 ---